UPB-FILS-MA/upb-fils-ma.github.io/docs/tutorials/embassy/index.md

 ### `elf2uf2-rs`

-This tool is needed to be able to program the board over `USB`.
+This tool is needed to be able to program the board over USB.
 In order to install it, run the following in your terminal:

 ```shell
 cargo install elf2uf2-rs